janoujan/P7_kaza/README.md

 You may also see any lint errors in the console.

 ### `yarn run build`

+Take care not to forget "homepage: / " in package.json if you don't deploy on root folder!

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.